-Alfred first appeared on a census in 1891.
+Alfred was first recorded on a census in 1891.
 He was living at Brinstin Street, 7, Court 3, Wolverhampton Staffordshire.
 John Clay, 52 a widower and a Japanner was head of the household.
-Living with him was his daughter Mary H. Clay, 23. and her children, Alfred, 3 Lilly Clay age 1 year.
-All were born Wolverhampton.
+Living with him was his daughter Mary H Clay who was 23 and her children, Alfred, 3 and Lilly Clay 1.
+All had been born Wolverhampton.

 Alfred married Sarah Ann Jones in a Registry Office wedding in Newport, Mon., on the 23rd May 1908.
 (She had a child Emily Jones who had been born on the 15th September 1907).

 The 1911 census records that Alfred and Sarah Ann were living in a 2 room apartment at 23, Destow Street,Newport, Monmouthshire.
 Alfred 24 was an ‘Iron Breaker Down’ at the Iron & Steel Works.
 Sarah Ann 22, his wife of 3 years had given birth to 2 children who were still living.
-She had been born in Newport, Monmouthshire as had their children, Alfred jnr 1 year 11 months and Evelyn May 5 months.
+She had been born in Newport, Monmouthshire as had their children.
+Alfred jnr was 1 year and 11 months old and Evelyn May was 5 months.
 Also living at the same Destow Street address in 1911 were Mary and Albert Lane (Alfred’s mother and stepfather).